 5) The Resurrection

-The glorious promise that the dead in Christ will be resurrected - the true Christian hope
+The promise that the dead in Christ will be resurrected - the true Christian hope

 If the dead are unconscious, if there is no immediate life after death, then what is our hope?
-The answer is the most glorious doctrine in the Bible: the resurrection of the dead!
+The answer is the resurrection of the dead.
 This is the true Christian hope, not a disembodied existence in heaven, but the complete restoration of life when Jesus returns.

 Why Resurrection Matters